(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Can I turn this pumpkin loaf into pumpkin muffins?

 You can certainly turn this pumpkin loaf into pumpkin muffins.
 Simply divide the batter between greased muffin tins (this recipe will make about 15-18) and bake for about 25-30 minutes, or until a toothpick inserted in the center comes out clean.

 Can I add chocolate chips or chopped nuts to this loaf?

 You can definitely add chocolate chips or any other mix-ins to this loaf!
-If you are adding in any mix-ins, add them after the batter has been mixed.
-Gently fold them in with a spatula.
+If you are adding in any mix-ins, add them after the batter has already been mixed.
+Then gently fold them in with a spatula.

 For the Bread